scratchglory/billboard/README.md

 # Billboard

 Welcome to Billboard's Top Hot 100's List.
-This will give you a list of todays top hot 100 songs on Billboard's website.
+This will give you a list of todays top hot 100 songs on Billboard's website and provide a performance chart on a selected artist.

 ## Installation